 DAS

 To explain DAS in simple language, you can consider an example of a USB storage drive.
 It is also a type of directly attached storage device, although it is not exactly the commercially available DAS.
-Now think of dual or a group of external drives connected together and creates an array of a storage device that is connected to a computer.
+Now think of dual or a group of external drives connected together and creating an array of storage devices that are connected to a computer.
 So similar to this is exactly what a DAS is.
-Most of the DAS units come with inbuilt RAID utility.
+Most of the DAS units come with an inbuilt RAID utility.
 Below is an example of a DAS from Dorbo technologies.
-It comes with 5 hard disks and connectivity to your computer is provided with USB C cable.
+It comes with 5 hard disks and connectivity to your computer is provided with a USB C cable.

 Apart from USB, DAS units come with many connectivity options.
-SCSI, SAS are some oif the options.
-DELL 1200 is other DAS unit with many advanced features and connects to the computer through SAS port and you need additional hardware interface for connectivity.
+SCSI and SAS are some of the options.
+DELL 1200 is another DAS unit with many advanced features and connects to the computer through a SAS port and you need an additional hardware interface for connectivity.
 It comes with 12 hard disk bays with a maximum storage capacity of 120 TB.

 Key Features